Trilarion/opensourcegames/entries/mah-jong.md

 - Code license: GPL-2.0
 - Developer: Julian Bradfield

-Client‐server set of programs for playing Mah-Jong, in the Chinese Classical style.
+Client‐server set of programs for playing Mahjong, in the Chinese Classical style.

 ## Building